Pinhio/Erdbeermet/prak/README.md

 ## pipeline output
 The pipeline generates 3 different kinds of output and stores them in the /prak/sim_outputs folder.
-For different kinds of settings, subfolders are created: cc = circular AND clocklike | cnc = circular AND NOT clocklike | ncc = NOT circular AND clocklike | ncnc = NOT circular AND NOT clocklike
+For different kinds of settings, subfolders are created:<br>
+cc = circular AND clocklike | cnc = circular AND NOT clocklike | ncc = NOT circular AND clocklike | ncnc = NOT circular AND NOT clocklike

 * sim_ouputs